sankark2k/keyValue-DaraStore/README.md

 Here I created a file based key value data store

-please read the problem statement and then run the code
+Go through the accessing.py file that are attached here with in order to understand clearly how the code works and how to perform operations in this.